0 1

 “He was cold to most people, but he was downright cruel to me.
 Why me?”

 This is a story about the kind of scars we are left with after years of maltreatment, the kind of emotional baggage we carry well after things are said and done, affecting our relationships, our ability to trust those around us, and ourselves.
 It’s a book that moved me, angered me, made me do the occasional fist pump here and there, and it owned me cover to cover.
-With a refreshing and captivating writing style, Ms Douglas has pulled me into a world I never wanted to escape, becoming hopelessly invested in these characters, in their stories, and after turning that last page, only too eager to jump immediately onto the next book in the series.
+With a refreshing and captivating writing style, Penelope Douglas has pulled me into a world I never wanted to escape, becoming hopelessly invested in these characters, in their stories, and after turning that last page, only too eager to jump immediately onto the next book in the series.

-(Visited 9,286 times, 3 visits today)
+(Visited 12,008 times, 8 visits today)

 “I love you more than myself, more than my own family, for Christ’s sake.
 I don’t want to take another step in this world without you next to me.”